CANADIAN LOGISTICS COMPANIES

 Shipper billing in both currencies, POD and customs document collection, carrier invoice verification, compliance monitoring across U.S. and Canadian authorities, and structured AR follow-up.

-The same volume-based model as every ClearLane engagement: pricing scales with your freight volume, up or down.
+The same scope-based model as every ClearLane engagement: pricing scales with your operation, up or down.
 A 20-minute call gets you a custom quote for your operation.

 Yes.
 Dedicated teams work inside your existing TMS and follow your workflows.
 There is no migration and no new platform for your staff to learn.